tejwanir/Coordinated-Force-Langauge-Robotics/README.md

     ```
     Python 3.11.7
     ```
-5. Verify the correct pip is being used
+6. Verify the correct pip is being used

     ```
-    !pip --version
+    pip --version
     ```
     The output should show
     ```
-    pip [some version] from [some path]/.pyenv/versions/Coordinate-Force-Language-Robotics/lib/python3.11/site-packages/pip (python 3.11)
+    pip [some version] from [some path]/.pyenv/versions/[the virtual environment name]/lib/python3.11/site-packages/pip (python 3.11)
     ```
 ### Install project modules
-Once a virtual environment named `Coordinated-Force-Language-Robotics` that uses Python version `3.11.7` exists on the system, simply run:
+Once a virtual environment that uses Python version `3.11.7` exists on the system and is activated, simply run:
 ```
 pip install -r requirements.txt
 ```